hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 Now that we don't need to input a password to ```ssh``` or ```scp```, we can concatenate the command with other commands, such as the ones previously tested in *step three*.
 Additionally, this will make editing locally a lot more efficient and less time-consuming.

 To run several commands on the same line, write the command at the end in *" quotes,"* or divide the commands with *semicolons*.
-Additionally, the amount of keystrokes that this should take you is about six key strokes.
+Additionally, the amount of keystrokes that this should take you is about seven keystrokes.

 The screenshot below displays a few examples.
 Feel free to experiment this step on your VS Code!